All Episodes

 That's great news, isn't it?

-Another j just in time for recovery summer.
+Another just-in-time for recovery summer.

-Forty-four million people in this country on food stamps.
+44 million people in this country on food stamps.

-That's like fifteen per cent of the population.
+That's like 15% of the population.

-That's like fifty that's amazing to me.
+That's amazing to me.

 That is amazing.

-That that is that is America.
+That is America.

 What did they used to call it?

-What a cockamamy idea that is.
+What a cockamame idea that is.

 Why don't you just call it Dependence Day?

-Forty-four million people.
+44 million people.

-Thank you, President Obama for recovery Summer.
+Thank you, President Obama, for Recovery Summer.

-Forty-four million people on food stamps.
+44 million people on food stamps.

 And here, here, by the way, Michael Barone did a wonderful column about this at the weekend.